Relationship counselling in Limerick with Colette Linehan. Learn how counselling can support you by Creating Calm Counselling

 How long does CBT take to work?

 CBT helps by providing a clear goal-oriented roadmap aimed at challenging and reducing the effects of negative thinking.
-See the contact form here arrange an initial consultation.
+See the contact form here to arrange an initial consultation.
 Sessions are available face-to-face in Limerick or online.

 Read more